Riding a motorcycle long distances can be exhausting in itself, but the fatigue can be worsened by improper riding posture.

-So, to wrap it up, you’ll notice that there are a lot of commonalities in proper body posture no matter what style of motorcycle you ride.
+So, the final bike riding tip, you’ll notice that there are a lot of commonalities in the correct motorcycle riding position no matter what style of motorcycle you ride.
 The most important one being to relax, especially your arms and shoulders.

 Proper riding posture starts with choosing the right size motorcycle for your height and arm length, and continues with proper adjustments of the handlebars and controls, ending with you being aware of your body position as you ride.